Louis Agassiz Fuertes

 Bounties were paid for these hawks years ago because

-Now however, the value of a bird that eats so
+Now however, the value of a bird that eats so many

-Red-tail and other hawks as well as other migratory birds are protected.
+the Red-tail and other hawks as well as other migratory birds are protected.

 Print free woodworking plans of a Square Platform 2 feet on

 each side (recommended by the U.S. Fish and Wildlife Service), same as for the

 Mount 14' or higher on a sturdy post or structure on a forest

 edge or in a clearing adjacent to the tree line.
 High mounts should only be

 The chances of attracting a hawk to a platform are

 accustomed to civilization as they can be seen along most any road or

 highway perched on highline poles or soaring above moving farm machinery

 searching for frightened rodents.

 ranch on a high pole or an old abandoned windmill might attract an inexperienced

 young hawk looking for an easy fix.